Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 ---

-**Troubleshooting `pyarrow` related issues**
+### Troubleshooting `pyarrow` related issues

+- If you have `pyarrow` library already installed, uninstall it before installing Snowpark.
 - If you do not have `pyarrow` installed, you do not need to install it yourself; installing Snowpark automatically installs the appropriate version.
-- If you have already installed any version of the `pyarrow` other than the recommended version 8.0.0, uninstall it before installing Snowpark.
 - Do not reinstall a different version of `pyarrow` after installing Snowpark.

 <!-- ------------------------ -->